 Army APFT Standards: What You Need to Know to Pass the Test

-Scoring is based on age and gender.
+Scoring varies with age and gender.

 Key Takeaways